shichao-an/notes/docs/bd/ch1.md

 * More data and more value out of it can be collected.
 Increasing the amount and types of data you store will lead to more opportunities to mine your data, produce analytics, and build new applications.
 * How robust your applications will be.
 There are many reasons for this, for example:
-    * You’ll have the ability to run computations on your whole dataset to do migrations or fix things that go wrong.
+    * You'll have the ability to run computations on your whole dataset to do migrations or fix things that go wrong.
-    * You’ll never have to deal with situations where there are multiple versions of a schema active at the same time.
+    * You'll never have to deal with situations where there are multiple versions of a schema active at the same time.
-    * When you change your schema, you’ll have the capability to update all data to the new schema.
+    * When you change your schema, you'll have the capability to update all data to the new schema.
-    * If an incorrect algorithm is accidentally deployed to production and corrupts the data you’re serving, you can easily fix things by recomputing the corrupted values.
+    * If an incorrect algorithm is accidentally deployed to production and corrupts the data you're serving, you can easily fix things by recomputing the corrupted values.
 * Performance will be more predictable.
 Although the Lambda Architecture as a whole is generic and flexible, the individual components comprising the system are specialized.
 There is very little "magic" happening behind the scenes, as compared to something like a [SQL query planner](https://en.wikipedia.org/wiki/Query_plan).

 The next chapter discusses how to build the Lambda Architecture.
-You’ll start at the very core of the stack with how you model and schematize the master copy of your dataset.
+You'll start at the very core of the stack with how you model and schematize the master copy of your dataset.

 ### Doubts and Solutions